NVIDIA/cccl/docs/cub/tuning.rst

 We omit the word "tuning" but assume it in the definitions for all terms below, so those terms may mean something else in a more generic context.

-Algorithms are tuned for different workloads, which are sub spaces of the all benchmark versions defined by NVBench via a benchmark's axes.
+Algorithms are tuned for different workloads, which are sub spaces of all benchmark versions defined by NVBench via a benchmark's axes.
 For instance, radix sort can be tuned for different key types, different number of keys, and different distributions of keys.
 We partition the space spanned by a benchmark's axes into two categories: